Click from the list below to navigate to that section of this guide for more information.

 - Check your Network Connection Speeds

 All Night Owl product has a minimum recommended Internet connection speed, which you can find in your product’s specifications.
 As a general rule, we recommend a minimum of 4 Mbps upload speed for your recorder.
 Please note that your Internet connection is shared between all the networked devices you have in your home.
-So, just because you have high speed Internet, does not mean you have the requisite dedicated speed for your recorder.

 - Reset the System to Factory Default